 The early Church theologians also took seriously Jesus’ warning that anger is a species of murder (cf. Matthew 5:21-22) and Paul's description of malice as a sinful pleasure and passion (cf. Titus 3:1-7).
 In fact, they considered anger contrary to nature:

 Anger is by nature designed for waging war with the demons and for struggling with every kind of sinful pleasure. . .
 But the demons, enticing toward worldly lusts, make us use anger to fight against men, which is against nature, so that the mind, thus stupefied and darkened, should become a traitor to virtues.

 – Evagrios, Directions on Spiritual Training 1.
-To Anatolius: Tests on Active Life (From the Russian Rendition)
+To Anatolius: Tests on Active Life (From a translation of the Russian Rendition of the Philokalia)